Bible Versions And How It Differs With Translations And Interpretations

 Today, many denominations prefer modern translations that are more accurate to the source material, due to recent discoveries of ancient Semitic texts, History.com notes.
 However, there is no denying the prevalence of the King James Version.

 A 2014 study found that 55% of Bible readers read the King James Version.
-This Bible version’s familiarity and poetic, vivid descriptions make it a suitable choice when planning a funeral.
+This Bible version’s familiarity and poetic, vivid descriptions make it a suitable choice when you plan a funeral.

 New International Version